zadr/PipeWrench/README.md

 PipeWrench is an iOS library that can be linked into a [testing target](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/01-introduction.html#//apple_ref/doc/uid/TP40014132) that automatically runs `leaks` when a test fails, and when a test suite finishes running.

 #### How Does It Work?
-PipeWrench copies `NSTask.h` from the macOS SDK, and then shells out to the `leaks` command line tool to do all the heavy lifting.
+PipeWrench copies `NSTask.h` from the macOS SDK, and then shells out to the [leaks](x-man-page://leaks) and [heap](x-man-page://heap) command line tool to do all the heavy lifting.

 Since iOS doesn't have `NSTask`, this PipeWrench is limited to running on the iOS Simulator.